thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Lowered paradrop plane height to spawnable distance to give defenders chance to shot down the plane
 - More militia AT troopers for both Occupants and Invaders
 - Deliver Supplies mission will have a couple of enemy squads to make mission less boring
+- Paradrop attendance will be turned on by default
 - Chance to spawn non-cargo truck on enemy resources and factories (fuel/medical/repair trucks)
 - Additional convoy type - fuel convoys
 - (Defeat Factions parameter) Only rebels may defeat faction for good, so Occupants and Invaders can't knockout each other anymore